 - Use the Promodoro technique to achieve more- This is a time saving method that helps you complete tasks by powering through distractions, focusing and taking short breaks.

 True, searching for a job for the first time is challenging and sometimes frustrating.
-But as long as you follow these tips and keep practicing, you will definitely land that job.
+But as long as you follow these tips and keep practising, you will definitely land that job.
 Ready to search for jobs?
-Check out the top jobs in Johannesburg today.
+Check out the jobs in Durban and top jobs in Johannesburg today.
 You can also check Jobs in Cape Town .
 Keep reading more articles on dominating the job market so that you will find more ways to better yourself.